Suite 10, 88-90 Hatton Garden, London EC1N 8PN, UK.

 Rolex utilises several highly diligent security checks, and you will be fascinated to know that they possess a Bond-style safe.
 And the safe is situated a few floors underground.
 Everything is first scanned and then catalogued.
-Moreover, Rolex attributes a unique serial number to each of its movements.
+Moreover, The brand attributes a unique serial number to each of its movements.
 Finally, they photograph the serial number and matches it with a case that also comes with a unique serial number.
 Now:

-If anyone has to access the Rolex safe, they need to enter a bank vault door and pass an iris scanner that recognises your identity through your eyes.
+If anyone has to access the brand's safe, they need to enter a bank vault door and pass an iris scanner that recognises your identity through your eyes.
 Overall, the watchmaker is very strict and cautious about their security as we all know that Rolex watches are sound investments.

 This Swiss giant has an extensive gemological department involved in buying, testing, arranging and setting precious stones, including diamonds in several Rolex watches.
 They meticulously check the gemstones they buy from their suppliers to confirm their authenticity.
-For example, Rolex ensures the diamonds’ authenticity using x-rays.
+For example, they ensures the diamonds’ authenticity using x-rays.

 Rolex does not employ any shortcut techniques to manufacture its watches.
 The brand is very particular about its watches’ efficiency and quality.
 They only continue seeing how they can improve more and more.
-You will see that Rolex upgrades its collection with a new size, movement or material but keeps the original design and aesthetics the same.
+You will see that the brand upgrades its collection with a new size, movement or material but keeps the original design and aesthetics the same.

 From beginning to shape the case to testing a watch for accuracy, the entire process takes nearly a year.
 Every model needs many parts, and almost everything is made in-house from the base.
 After that, expert artisans at the factory hand-assemble and hand-test every watch.
 Furthermore, they are checked and re-checked again intensely.
-Taken all these processes together, Rolex takes nearly one year to make a watch.
+Taken all these processes together, they takes nearly one year to make a watch.